2021 Annual Filing Season Program

 During the year 2020, if you satisfied all requirements to achieve the 2021 AFSP Record of Completion, then the Program becomes effective January 1, 2021 and ends December 31, 2021.
 During the year 2020, you must have completed the following:

-- Complete all CE Course requirements for the AFSP Program before December 31, 2020.
+- Complete all Course requirements for the AFSP Program by December 31, 2020.

-- During the PTIN renewal period, must have renewed your PTIN to get ready for the 2021 tax season.
+- During the PTIN renewal period from October through December, you must register for a new PTIN, or renew your existing PTIN to get ready for the 2021 tax season.

 - Consent to the Circular 230 Obligations within your PTIN account.